 – Securing Award increases for Sydney’s girls’ refuges

-We’ve recently been meeting with the government about two major proposals – to update women’s refuges from communal living to independent units with support, starting with four pilot sites, and to establish Domestic Violence Prevention Clinics in every women’s health centre in NSW.
+We’ve met with government about two major proposals – to update women’s refuges from communal living to independent units with support, starting with four pilot sites, and to establish Domestic Violence Prevention Clinics in women’s health centres in NSW.

 You can help SOS Women’s Services by making a donation.
 SOS receives no government funding and is fully reliant on donations and volunteers.
 To make a donation, please go to Support Us and let us know your donation is to SOS and we’ll make sure it will be used for that purpose.
 For more information, you can visit For more information about SOS Women’s Services, go to www.soswomensservices.com, or you’re welcome to call our manager Roxanne McMurray on 9560 3011 or email Roxanne@lwchc.org.au.